tbp.monty.frameworks.utils#

 Create an exponentially decaying kernel.

-Used to convolve e.g. evidence history when determining whether we are on a new object.
+Used to convolve, for example, evidence history when determining whether we are on a new object.

 - Parameters: